 They can also get precise, which is how you can link your competitive advantage to consumers looking for your specific product.
 In the case of activewear again, it could be search phrases like ‘organic activewear products’, ‘activewear products that are breathable’, ‘best activewear for cross-training’ and other specific phrases.

-You should optimize all of your URLs for SEO, especially your product pages, blogs and articles.
-It can help Google analyze your website and correctly link your pages to search queries, which will enhance your traffic and leads.
-Some tips on optimizing your URLs include:
+You should optimise all of your URLs for SEO, especially your product pages, blogs and articles.
+It can help Google analyse your website and correctly link your pages to search queries, which will enhance your traffic and leads.
+Some tips on optimising your URLs include:

 - Describe your content

 - Keep the URL simple

 Articles always have a main heading and subheadings to maintain site structure.
 In Ecommerce SEO terms, these have HTML titles called heading tags, and they actually have a far deeper purpose.